inverno-io/inverno-mods/inverno-grpc-server/README.md

 # gRPC Server

-The Inverno *grpc-server* module allows to creates reactive gRPC servers as described by the [gRPC over HTTP/2][grpc-protocol] protocol on top of the [http-server](#http-server) module.
+The Inverno *grpc-server* module allows to create reactive gRPC servers as described by the [gRPC over HTTP/2][grpc-protocol] protocol on top of the [http-server](#http-server) module.

-It provides an API to create HTTP exchange handlers supporting the gRPC portocol.
+It provides an API to create HTTP exchange handlers supporting the gRPC protocol.
 A gRPC exchange basically supports:

 - the four kinds of gRPC service methods: unary, client streaming, server streaming and bidirectional streaming as defined by the [gRPC core concepts][grpc-core-concepts].
 - [metadata][grpc-metadata] and especially encoding/decoding of Base64 protocol buffer binary metadata